Housing Basics for New Students

 Room Assignments, Roommates and Moving Instructions

 If you do live on campus, you must participate in a University meal plan.
-First year students may choose from one of the unlimited plans (meal plan U, meal plan U-300, or meal plan U-700).
-If you do not select a meal plan and plan to live on campus, Meal Plan U will be selected for you.
+First year students who have a housing assignment will automatically be assigned meal plan U with 75 pirate bucks.
 You will have until the end of Add/Drop each semester to change your meal plan.
 Pirate Bucks rollover from fall to spring semesters but do not carry over through the summer and into the fall.

 Billing for Housing and Meal Plans